1. Why We Are Providing This Privacy Notice

 The Law says:

-The Data Protection Officer at the Surgery is Dr E Norman-Williams.
-You can contact them on 020 8966 1093 if:
+The Data Protection Officer at the Surgery is Dr G.Chana and You can contact us through the website contact us form if:

 We, at The Yiewsley Family Practice (‘the Surgery’) situated at Yiewsley Health Centre, 20 High Street, Yiewsley, West Drayton, Middlesex UB7 7DP are a Data Controller of your information.
 This means we are responsible for collecting, storing and handling your personal and healthcare information when you register with us as a patient.